Cosmo-Tech/cosmotech-api-java-client/docs/DatasetApi.md

 <a id="twingraphQuery"></a>
 # **twingraphQuery**
-> String twingraphQuery(organizationId, datasetId, datasetTwinGraphQuery)
+> List&lt;Object&gt; twingraphQuery(organizationId, datasetId, datasetTwinGraphQuery)

 Return the result of a query made on the graph instance as a json